prajyotbhagat/emotion-classification/README.md

 ## 📁 Project Description

 This SER system focuses on identifying human emotions such as **happy, sad, angry, neutral, calm, surprised, etc.**, from `.wav` files.
-It leverages a combination of CNN (e.g., VGG16) and LSTM architectures, trained on processed features extracted from the RAVDESS dataset and possibly other emotional speech corpora.
+It leverages a combination of CNN (e.g., VGG16) and LSTM architectures, trained on processed features extracted from the RAVDESS dataset.

 ---